nippur72/PolymerTS/README.md

 # Change log <a name="changelog"></a>

+- v0.1.3 (Jul 16, 2015)
+  - polymer.Base is now seen as a full ES6 inheritable class
 - v0.1.2 (Jul 13, 2015)
   - Improved the way objects are instatiated
   - support for static method `create()` on the element class